Zen to Go Logo

 • Organizing practical workshops on stress management, mindfulness, or emotional intelligence.

-• Training leaders to learn how to identify signs of burnout and how to offer genuine support.
+• Training leaders to identify signs of burnout and know how to offer genuine support.

 3. Social wellness